Youth Protection (Minors on Campus)

 2. Once the form is submitted, the Minors on Campus coordinator will review the form and notified the Program Administrator of approval and placement of the program on the Minors on Campus Registry.

-3. After being added to the Registry, the Program Administrator will be responsible for certifying completion of all training, code of conduct and background checks for authorized adults and authorization packets for minor participants by entering dates of completion.
+3. After being added to the Registry, the Program Administrator will be responsible for collecting and maintaining the documents and records for the program/camp in accordance with USG record retention policy and certifying completion of all training, code of conduct and background checks for authorized adults and authorization packets for minor participants by entering dates of completion on the MOC registry.
 Certification of authorized adults must be complete thirty (30) days prior to the program start date or the program will not be approved.
 Certification for minor participants must be complete by the end of the first day of program/camp or the program/camp will be unapproved.
 For more detailed instructions on the process including training and background checks, see Program Requirements

 1. Code of Conduct